dokku/dokku/docs/development/plugin-creation.md

 If you create your own plugin:

-1. Take a look at the plugins shipped with dokku and hack away!
+1. Take a look at the plugins shipped with Dokku and hack away!
 2. Check out the [list of triggers](/dokku/development/plugin-triggers) your plugin can implement.
 3. Upload your plugin to github with a repository name in form of `dokku-<name>` (e.g. `dokku-mariadb`)
 4. Edit [this page](/dokku/community/plugins/) and add a link to it.